 The Herman Ross Arnold Award is endowed in memory of this Baptist minister, who served in Alabama for fifty-three years.
-It is given to the graduating ministerial students who, in the opinion of the faculty and students of the Department of Religion, have best exemplified Christian humility and unselfish service and have best applied to the improvement of the mind.
+It is given to the graduating ministerial students who, in the opinion of department faculty and students, have best exemplified Christian humility and unselfish service and have best applied to the improvement of the mind.
 Since 2004 it is typically given to two students a year.

 Community of Scholars Award

-The Community of Scholars Award is given each year to a student who has made significant contributions to the development of scholarly community within the Department of Religion.
+The Community of Scholars Award is given each year to a student who has made significant contributions to the development of scholarly community within the Department of Biblical and Religious Studies.
 It is typically given to a junior.
 In the spring of odd-numbered years, this takes the form of the Theta Alpha Kappa Undergraduate Achievement Award.
 This award was first given in 2009.

 Vernon Davison Award

-The Vernon Davison Award is endowed in honor of former professor Dr. Vernon C. Davison and is given by the faculty of the Department of Religion for excellence in Biblical languages.
+The Vernon Davison Award is endowed in honor of former professor Dr. Vernon C. Davison and is given by department faculty for excellence in Biblical languages.
 This award is given to a student who has completed at least four semesters of Biblical languages, has excelled in those courses, and has given evidence that his or her knowledge of Biblical languages will contribute to the effectiveness of his or her entire Christian ministry.

 Samford Sunday Award

 The Samford Sunday Award is given in gratitude to the student director or directors who oversee the Samford Sunday preaching program.
 Directors network with Alabama churches and coordinate Sunday preaching opportunities for Samford students.
-This program was inaugurated in 1948 by Samford ministerial students, and it celebrates ongoing relationships between the University, the Alabama Baptist Convention, and churches from other denominations.
-Directors play a vital role in representing the Religion Department and the University to our wider constituents in local churches.
+This program was inaugurated in 1948 by Samford ministerial students, and it celebrates ongoing relationships between the university, the Alabama Baptist Convention, and churches from other denominations.
+Directors play a vital role in representing the department and the university to our wider constituents in local churches.
 This award was instituted in 2013.